Everything you need to know about hops: the star ingredient of craft beer

 Alpha Acids: The Science Behind Bitterness

 The bitterness of a beer is born from a precise chemical dance: the isomerization of alpha-acids.
-Nestled in the lupulin glands of the female cones, these compounds - humulone, cohumulone and adhumulone - are transformed under the effect of heat to give birth to the distinctive character of the beer.
-This transformation, far from being trivial, requires perfect mastery of the brewing conditions.
+Nestled in the lupulin glands of the female cones, these compounds—humulone, cohumulone, and adhumulone—transform under the influence of heat to give rise to the beer's distinctive character.
+This transformation, far from trivial, requires perfect mastery of brewing conditions.

-Temperature plays a crucial role: too low, it will not allow complete isomerization; too high, it risks developing undesirable flavors.
-The pH also influences this molecular ballet: a more alkaline must will promote the transformation, while an environment that is too acidic will slow it down.
-The boiling time, for its part, determines the final rate of isomerization.
+Temperature plays a crucial role: too low, it won't allow complete isomerization; too high, it risks developing undesirable flavors. pH also influences this molecular ballet: a more alkaline wort will promote transformation, while an overly acidic environment will hinder it.
+Boiling time, meanwhile, determines the final rate of isomerization.

 The Mystery of Essential Oils: Aromatic Compounds and Their Impact

 At the heart of hops lies a true molecular symphony.
-Monoterpenes and sesquiterpenes orchestrate an aromatic ballet where each compound plays its part: herbaceous notes from myrcene, citrus touches from limonene, earthy accents from humulene, not to mention the floral nuances of farnesene.
-This complexity explains the aromatic richness that a single variety of hops can develop.
+Monoterpenes and sesquiterpenes orchestrate an aromatic ballet in which each compound plays its part: herbaceous notes from myrcene, citrus touches from limonene, earthy accents from humulene, not to mention the floral nuances of farnesene.
+This complexity explains the aromatic richness that a single hop variety can develop.

 Preserving these delicate compounds is an art.
 Sensitive to heat and oxidation, they require precise extraction techniques and perfect timing.
 Temperature, time of addition, contact time: each parameter influences their final expression in the beer.